Fresh or Frozen Broccoli in Casserole?

 Common Issues with Fresh Broccoli vs. Frozen Broccoli in Casseroles

 When deciding between fresh and frozen broccoli for your casserole, it’s important to know the challenges each type can present.
-With the right tips, you can avoid these problems and create the perfect dish.
+Whether you use fresh or frozen broccoli in casserole, understanding their unique properties can help you avoid common pitfalls and ensure the best results.

 1. Overcooking Fresh Broccoli

 One common issue with fresh broccoli is that it can cook too much and become mushy.
 Fresh broccoli cooks faster than frozen broccoli, which is partly cooked during freezing.
+To ensure your fresh or frozen broccoli in casserole maintains the right texture, it’s essential to prepare and cook it carefully.

 How to Avoid Overcooking: